 They’ve asked President Obama to issue an executive order to turn about 1.9 million acres of the land into a national monument.

 Sally Jewell, Secretary of the U.S. Interior Department, visited the area recently and met with monument supporters and opponents.
-Many on both sides took this as a final step before a presidential designation of the area as a national monument..
+Both sides took this as a final step before a presidential designation of the area as a national monument.

 Local opposition to the monument has stoked elements of what’s known as the modern ‘Sagebrush Rebellion’ in southeast Utah, which objects to federal land control.